Decoding the Appraisal Process

 A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to valuing features of homes in Cliffside Park and Bergen, Gold Coast Appraisal Group LLC can't be beat.
 This approach to value is most often given the most consideration when an appraisal is for a home sale.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
-The bottom line is, an appraiser from Gold Coast Appraisal Group LLC will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+It is important to note that while the appraised value is probably the strongest indication of what a house is worth, it probably will not be the final sales price.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Gold Coast Appraisal Group LLC will guarantee you get the most fair and balanced property value, so you can make wise real estate decisions.